 When creating an email mailing list, there is a feature you should consider using: the double opt-in.

 - Second, the mailing list system sends a confirmation email to them, asking them to click a link to confirm their email address and that they really DO want to subscribe to your mailing list.
 That’s the second or “double opt-in.”

-These are my thoughts and feelings on double opt-in:
+These are my thoughts on double opt-in:

 - In the end analysis, it’s a good thing.